alissmat/solar/README.md

 * pandas
 * ipykernel
+* opendatasets

 * Conda (optional)

 ### Installing

 The package dependencies are available in `environment.yml`.
-Run the following commands in the terminal to create an environment with the required packages if necessary.
+Run the following command in the terminal to create an environment with the required packages if necessary.
 Note you will need a Conda install.

 ```
 conda env create -f environment.yml